moussaclarke/hobbes/README.md

 nlx wrangler pages deploy dist
 ```

-The env vars will need to be set up manually in the cloudflare dashboard.
+Env vars will need to be set up manually in the cloudflare dashboard.
 The keys need to be prefixed with "NUXT_" for them to be picked up as runtime env vars. `NUXT_DAV_PASSWORD`, `NUXT_DAV_USER` and `NUXT_EMAIL_API_KEY` should be secrets.

 The app also needs to be secured behind Cloudflare Access - it relies on cookie headers set by Cloudflare Access to get the email of the currently authenticated user.
 If you need more than 50 users you'll have to upgrade to a paid Cloudflare Access plan.

 It also needs Cloudflare Workers AI to provide subjective issue validation and feedback.
 The "Workers AI" binding needs to be enabled on the project and assigned to the `AI` name.

+This could all be in a wrangler.toml file, but that's a job for another day.

 ## Transactional Email Service

 I use [resend](https://resend.com/), which has a generous free tier.
-This is currently the only supported service, however it should be pretty straightforward to support other services by implementing an appropriate `emailProvider`.
+This is currently the only supported service, however it should be pretty straightforward to handle other services by implementing an appropriate `emailProvider` - have a look at `server/utils/emailProviders/resend.ts`.
+PRs welcome.

 ## Project Prompt